trampgeek/moodle-qtype_coderunner/Readme.md

  1. e('js'), e('html') for use in JavaScript and html respectively.
 These are Twig built-ins.
 See the Twig documentation for details.

+Escapers are used whenever a Twig variable is being expanded within the template to generate a literal string within the template code.
+Usually the required escaper is that of the template language, e.g. e('py') for a template written in Python.
+Escapers must *not* be used if the Twig variable is to be expanded directly into the template program, to be executed as is.

 ## Template parameters

 It is sometimes necessary to make quite small changes to a template over many